 TRON: Serious Hardware

 CGI work on Tron starts in July of 1981, with each of the companies doing the CGI work having a different system for generating the images, all corralled by Richard Taylor.
-MAGI, the largest contributor of CGI to Tron, uses a system called Synthavision, which produces graphics objects by combining different geometric shapes, called ‘primitives’, coming up with a finished product by adding or subtracting these elements.
-Creating relatively simple objects that can move quickly around the screen with fluidity, the MAGI system is used for dynamically active sequences such as the lightcycle chases.
+MAGI, the largest contributor of CGI to Tron, uses a system called Synthavision, which produces graphics objects by combining different 3D geometric shapes like spheres, cubes and cones, called ‘primitives’, coming up with a finished product by adding or subtracting these elements.
+Creating relatively simple objects that can move quickly around the screen with fluidity, the MAGI system is used for dynamically active sequences such as the lightcycle and tank chases.
 The various shapes are manipulated via FORTRAN using a Perkin Elmer System 3240 computer for the calculations, operating with two megabytes of memory and two 80 meg disk drives for storage.
 This heavy metal is necessary, as each second of CGI screen-time in Tron equals about 100 million bits of data, or 12.5 megabytes.
 Vectors for the graphics are plotted by programmers on graph paper and then transcribed on a 46×60 inch Taylos tablet.
 Using “director’s language”, these objects are then displayed and manipulated on a Chromatics CGC 7900 terminal, and a light source and camera position is factored in.
-If the end result survives perusal via a low-resolution 300 line wireframe “pencil test”, the output is sent to Disney’s Burbank studios for analysis by the filmmakers via a 1200 baud link-up between them and Larry Elin at Elmsford; it takes an hour to transfer about four seconds of animation.
-After tweaks and corrections are made, the calculations are fed into a Celco DFR 4000 computer to generate high-resolution 1200 line images on a monitor for review , and if they past muster are recorded on film from a 6000-line display.

 Playlist of 70’s 7up TV commercials directed by Richard Taylor for Robert Abel and Associates

-Triple-I uses a system called ASAS (Actor/Scriptor Animation System), a vector graphics method which utilizes polygons to create complex shapes like the face of the MCP as it gives its commands to Sark.
-This system uses a vector plotter to trace drawn images into a Foonly F1 computer, a cheaper variant of Digital Equipment Corporation’s PDP-10.
-These are then generated on an FR80 film recorder manufactured by the company.
-Rendering time to produce imagery varies, from about 10 minutes to 6 hours to generate a frame of film.
 The needs of the film-makers dictate a lot of technical innovation, such as “depth glowing” where an algorithm is applied to make the computer dim and fuzz out shapes in the distance, instead of making everything crystal clear no matter how far away they are from the “camera”.
 While these sequences may have been pain-staking to plot and render on the computer, the real benefit is the ability to roughly render a scene, and then easily make changes and corrections relatively quickly.
-As for the effect of the bright circuit lines on the costumes and sets, this involves a team of 80 artists and craftsmen making multiple exposures of 70,000 individual frames of film, each blown up to over 200,000 16×20 Kodalith cels, and then filmed on animation cameras with coloured light shone through the clear lines for the bright neon effects.
-The process is effectively taking an entire live-action feature film and animating it.
-Including the CGI creations and all the other visual treats in the film, there are 1000 special-effects shots in Tron.
-As a point of reference, there were 365 effects shots in the original Star Wars.
+As for the effect of the bright circuit lines and other lighting effects on the costumes and sets, this involves a team of 80 artists and craftsmen working under 10 different scene coordinators, making multiple exposures of 70,000 individual frames of black and white film, each blown up to into somewhere between 200,000 to 500,000 16×20 Kodalith cels, and then filmed with animation cameras and put onto 65mm film, with coloured light shone through the clear lines for the bright neon effects.

 While work on the CGI for Tron is going on, a young animator by the name of John Lasseter is toiling away on yet another attempt by Disney at recapturing their glory days, the short animated film Mickey’s Christmas Carol.
 Sending iconic character Jiminy Cricket sailing over London rooftops is a dream job for a young talent just out of the California Institute of the Arts (CalArts), but Lasseter can smell the stagnation all around him, the sound of Disney spinning its wheels loud in his ears.
 One day, friends Jerry Rees and Bill Kroyer bring him over to a Chromatics graphics terminal tied via phone line to MAGI in Elmsford, NY.
 Rees and Kroyer are looking over early CGI renders of a light cycle sequence for Tron, and Lasseter is blown away by what he sees.
 Inside this cramped trailer on the Burbank lot, he is glimpsing the future of animation, frame by frame on a computer monitor.